 - How will you and the other parent divide the investments?

 - How do you feel about your decision?

-For a description of the chief advantages of various savings and investment types, consult the University of Minnesota Extension publication, Planning ahead for retirement.
+Read about the chief advantages of various savings and investment types.
 This publication also describes nine decision criteria to use in your investment decisions.
 You may also be interested in the online course Invest NOW: Money in Retirement.